patrickshock/wrestling-cyoa/README.md

 * Finish all of the WWE Storylines from beginning to the end.
 * Work on TNA, I will do this a bit when I am still making the WWE Storylines but after I do WWE then TNA is my main project.

+Go to the ending branch to get the ending feature that doesn't Work for now.
+I will make branches for new features.